 While scrapping e-waste or electronic waste, you will come across motherboards from computers.
 Believe it or not, there are different qualities of boards.
 The green motherboards should be kept separate from any other colored ones.
 Although resale on some computer parts might be more profitable at times.
 Be sure to check with your scrap yard to see if they make the separation of circuit boards specific to colors.
 If not you may want to search for another scrap yard.
 You can learn why here:

 Have other questions or tips to share with the scrapping community?
-Sign up for the Free iScrap Metal Forum and start in on the “scrapversation”.
+Join our Facebook Group and start in on the “scrapversation”.
 Don’t forget to find the closest scrap yard to you using the iScrap App on your mobile phone or computer.